google/graphicsfuzz/docs/summer-of-code-ideas/summer-of-code-reports/gsoc-2019-abelbriggs.md

 float(0 >> 8) == injectionSwitch.x == abs(sqrt(float(0 >> 8)))`.
 Then `0.0` can be replaced with
 any of these expressions.

-The following PRs involve adding new ways to generate opaque values or identity transformations.
+The following PRs directly involve adding new ways to generate opaque values or identity transformations.

 [#509](https://github.com/google/graphicsfuzz/pull/509):
 Generate ternary identities for nonscalar types